RebekahEloise/tower-of-hanoi-puzzle/readme.md

+Tower of Hanoi Puzzle

-# Tower of Hanoi
+Facilitates a user playing the Tower of Hanoi Game.
+Written in JavaScript.

-Follow the instructions on my.kenzie.academy to complete the assignment.
+Author: Rebekah Eloise Miller